schoko11/KEKO-Kemper-Control/README.md

 When pressing scan you have to wait until it is finished (when the progress bar disappears).

 **The same has to be done in performance mode:**
--switch the kemper to performance mode
+- switch the kemper to performance mode
--switch the application to performance mode
+- switch the application to performance mode
--go to settings and press scan (note that this takes > 10 min, so be patient)
+- go to settings and press scan (note that this takes > 10 min, so be patient)

 Scanning is just a recursive function, which switches the kemper forward, waits a bit and then asks for the rignames (scanning in performance mode asks for the performance an the corresponding rignames).
 Please note, that it would be possible to lower the scanning time, but if you have unwanted delay in the request of the kemper, something might go wrong.
 To use KEKO a really good midi connection and Network connection is a must (if using via tablet or phone).

+**This is the initial Version use it with caution**